metacpan/metacpan-cpan-extracted/distros/G/Geo-Gpx/README.md

     my $gpx11 = $gpx->xml( '1.1' );

-If the version is omitted it defaults to the value of the `version` attibute.
+If the version is omitted it defaults to the value of the `version` attribute.
 Parsing a GPX document sets the version.
 If the `version` attribute is unset defaults to 1.0.

 `Geo::Gpx` version 0.10 used [Geo::Cache](https://metacpan.org/pod/Geo%3A%3ACache) to render each of the